 These difficulties which are constitutional, or you may say psychophysical, are caused by cosmological factors.
 As we have the most outward form of social conflict and inward psychological conflict, there is a conflict with man of the whole of the world.
 Nature works in one way, and we do not seem to be appreciating it fully.
 We cannot reconcile ourselves with the workings of nature.
 We have a complaint against nature's laws and operations also.
 We do not know why nature behaves in the way it does, just as we do not know why people behave in the way they are doing.
 So there is an ignorance of many causative factors of this type.

 So I mentioned to you three facets of conflict: social, psychological and cosmological.
 But topping this list, there is a last word that is to be uttered.
 That explains everything.
 It is the conflict of everything with the Ultimate Reality of the cosmos.
 The effect cannot reconcile itself with the cause.
 This is a philosophical way of explaining the problem.
-You may wonder: What do you mean by the irreconcilability of the effect was the cause?
+You may wonder: What do you mean by the irreconcilability of the effect with the cause?
 There is a basic difficulty in understanding relationships of any kind.
 You cannot easily understand how one thing is connected with another thing.
 Philosophers have tackled this metaphysical question of the relation between cause and effect.
 It has been found that this is the crux of all the problems: in what way is the effect connected with the cause.